O-X-L/ansible-webui/docs/source/development/1_intro.rst

 For further details - see: `Contribute <https://github.com/O-X-L/ansible-webui/blob/latest/CONTRIBUTE.md>`_

-Read into the :ref:`Troubleshooting Guide <usage_troubleshooting>` to get some insight on how the stack works.
+Read into the :ref:`Troubleshooting Guide <administration_troubleshooting>` to get some insight on how the stack works.

 ----